virattt/ai-financial-agent/README.md

 You can deploy your own version of the AI Financial Agent in production via Vercel with one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvirattt%2Fai-financial-agent&env=AUTH_SECRET,OPENAI_API_KEY&envDescription=Learn%20more%20about%20how%20to%20get%20the%20API%20Keys%20for%20the%20application&envLink=https%3A%2F%2Fgithub.com%2Fvercel%2Fai-financial-agent%2Fblob%2Fmain%2F.env.example&demo-title=AI%20Financial%20Agent&demo-description=An%20open-source%20financial%20agent%20chat%20template%20built%20with%20the%20AI%20SDK%20by%20Vercel%20and%20Financial%20Datasets%20API.&demo-url=https%3A%2F%2Fchat.vercel.ai&stores=[{%22type%22:%22postgres%22},{%22type%22:%22blob%22}])

+If you want to deploy your own version of the AI Financial Agent in production, you need to link your local instance with your Vercel and GitHub accounts.

+1. Install Vercel CLI: `npm i -g vercel`
+2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`
+3. Download your environment variables: `vercel env pull`